nuvious/Lifetime-Steam-Playtime-Calculator/README.md

 # Lifetime Steam Game Playtime Calculator

 This is just a quick script to calculate your lifetime steam game playtime.
+This works in general but particularly if you and your friends have private profiles that public profile calculators will not be able to see.

 ## Instructions